tamasjung/maker/README.md

     * more pure functions
     * more orthogonal functions
   * software architecture which
-    * separates logic from execution manner
+    * separates logic, data transformation from execution manner
   * a macro;
   * experimental!!!
   * written in Clojure for Clojure apps